 If your restaurant has not catered a meal before, or even if it has, it is important to review the proper use of chafers before catering your Thanksgiving dinner.
 If you do not use your chafer correctly, the food may cool down too much or burn, or even worse, you can create a potential fire hazard.
 First, you should always place the chafer on a level surface, away from flammable objects.
 Second, open the fuel tin and place it in the correct location beneath the chafer.
 Before lighting the chafer, you should always make sure there is liquid inside, preferably an inch of water.
 You can then light the flame and put the food inside the water pan, making sure not to spill any water.
 Always use the food pan that comes with the chafer.

 Buffet or Service

 When most people think of using chafers for catering Thanksgiving dinner, they will picture lining them up in a buffet setting.
-However, it is always important to ask your client how they want their buffet service.
-Some will prefer a buffet where guests can choose what they want; others will prefer a service buffet where each guest walks down the buffet line and tells the staff what foods they want; yet others want a full-service sit down meal.
-If this is the case, the chafers can be placed out of sight in another room, and be used to keep the food at the right serving temperature until the guests are ready to be served their Thanksgiving meal.
+However, it is always important to ask your clients how they want their buffet service to appear.
+Some will prefer a buffet where guests can choose what they want; others will prefer a service buffet where each guest walks down the buffet line and tells the staff what foods they want; yet others may want a full-service sit down meal.
+If this is the case, the chafers can be placed out of sight in another room, and be used to keep the food at the proper serving temperature until the guests are ready to be served their Thanksgiving meal.